LiamSwayne/Super-Archiver/README.md

 A page that allows you to archive three backups of a page to Internet Archive by simply typing in a URL at https://liamswayne.github.io/Super-Archiver.

 The web page is pure HTML, CSS, and JS.
 The back-end code runs entirely through terminal commands in GitHub Actions.

+The second and third backups are capped at 1 GB of data each.